software-students-fall2022/python-package-exercise-project-3-team-4/README.md

 # Pyfarmsay
 ![Badger](https://github.com/software-students-fall2022/python-package-exercise-project-3-team-4/actions/workflows/github-workflow.yml/badge.svg)

-Expanding on the exiting package, [pycowsay](https://pypi.org/project/pycowsay/), pyfarmsay does not only feature a talking cow, but an entire talking farm!
+Expanding on the existing package, [pycowsay](https://pypi.org/project/pycowsay/), pyfarmsay does not only feature a talking cow, but an entire talking farm!
 Our beautiful farm features a talking cow, pig, chicken, dog, penguin, and sheep.

 ## Install